strongloop/strongloop.com2/_posts/2017-04-18-systematic-data-design-in-javascript.md

 You may be wondering, why even write a template this simple.
 In practice, you probably won’t.
 Templates are intended to be copied when writing functions that operate on the given data.
 By writing a template you can easily see all the scenarios you need to account for in your function.
 You can cut out anything you determine is not needed.

-# Writing functions using data definitions {#writing-functions-using-data-definitions}
+# Writing functions using data definitions

 Once you have your data defined, you can use those new types as your write functions to operate on that data.
 For example, here is a function that indicates if a traffic light is in a stopped state: